 Data are extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-Three sources of data are combined to form a census of all units in the population of interest.
+Beginning with the 2019 reference year, two sources of data are combined to form a census of all units in the population of interest.
 These consist of:

 - Annualized data from the Quarterly Survey of Financial Statements (QFS, record number 2501) obtained from the Industrial Organization and Finance Division at Statistics Canada.